y4nder/JAVA-reviews/basketBallGame/README.md

 PATCHES:

+NewFeature 1.4/ show game details
+    - added a function to show what happened in the game.
+    - when a tournament is finished it will only show who won.
+    - the showGameDetails() function will display what happened.

 Patch 1.3.1 ball possession
     - removed the hasball from the player object
     - transfereed the hasball to the one v one object.